zzzprojects/EntityFramework-Extensions/docs/pages/site/pricing.md

 You only pay for developer seats.
 You can use our library with an unlimited amount of application, environment, server, and client machine.

 ### I need more than `19 seats`, what can I do?
-Please contact us with the number of sites required.
+Please contact us with the number of seats required.
 We offer some additional great discount or enterprise license.

 Email: <a href="mailto:sales@zzzprojects.com">sales@zzzprojects.com</a>